-Bec has been a mentor for “Hear For You” since 2013, supporting and empowering deaf teenagers and currently worked for them as the Western Sydney Coordinator for over two years.
+Bec has been a mentor for “Hear For You” since 2013, supporting and empowering deaf teenagers and recently as the Western Sydney Coordinator for over two years.
 She also began to learn Auslan (Australian Sign Language) in 2017 completing a Cert II and continues to explore more of Auslan and the Deaf community.

 With a passion for social change, Bec has a skill in writing to educate others about the struggles that can come with hearing loss.
 She has kept an informative record of her experiences throughout her cochlear implant journey which can be found on her Linked In profile here.

 Andrew and Leanne’s eldest son, Pete, was diagnosed with a moderate to severe hearing loss at three years old and has worn hearing aids ever since and is an avid telecoil user for the TV.